nautobot/nautobot-plugin-ssot-servicenow/README.md

 - `instance`: The ServiceNow instance to point to (as in `<instance>.servicenow.com`)
 - `username`: Username to access this instance
 - `password`: Password to access this instance
-- `app_prefix`: Custom app prefix used for custom tables / custom fields that may be included in the data sync.

 ## Usage